We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It often appears within the first 2 months after birth and lasts a few weeks or months.

-Gently washing with baby shampoo and applying baby oil can help prevent the scales from building up.
+Gently washing the scalp with baby shampoo and applying baby oil can help prevent the scales from building up.

 If the following occur, the infant should see a doctor: